trentgillin/Machine_Learning_Projects/README.md

 ## Table Of Contents

+-   Test\_Project: Just a playground to play with test data sets.

 -   Coffee: data pulled from [jldbc-github](https://github.com/jldbc/coffee-quality-database).
     This is web scraped data from the Coffee Quality Institute’s